The 20 Best Medical Schools in the US (T20): Acceptance Rates, MCAT Scores, & GPA

 With one of the most competitive admissions processes in the country, Feinberg looks for students with exceptional academic records and deep involvement in research, service, and teaching.
 The school’s integrated curriculum, global health programs, and location in a major metropolitan area offer students unmatched opportunities for clinical exposure and interdisciplinary learning.

-Class Profile – Feinberg School of Medicine (Class of 2024)
+Class Profile – Feinberg School of Medicine (Entering Class of 2025)

-For more information on the class profile, see Feinberg School of Medicine’s official report.
+For more information on the class profile, see the Feinberg School of Medicine’s official report.

 Demographics